albinoh/gtsm/v7/README.md

 ## SASS

-Since now we are separating the components we can also split the css code, but we will go a step further and add SASS support a simple SASS, for this we will be using [postcss](https://github.com/postcss/postcss), PostCSS is a tool for transforming styles with JS plugins.
-These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more.
+Since now we are separating the components we can also split the css code, but we will go a step further and add SASS support a simple SASS, for this we will be using [sass-loader](https://github.com/jtangelder/sass-loader).
 Lets review what we did step by step:

 On webpack.config.js replace the following loader